Having an ulcerating tumour can affect you emotionally as well as physically. It can help to know about these effects and how to deal with them.

 It can be hard to come to terms with the change in your body and how you see yourself.
 And it can be difficult to deal with the strong emotions that this cause in you.

 You're not alone in feeling like this.
-Many people need some sort of help and support during this difficult time.
+Many people need some help and support during this difficult time.

 Talking to friends and family or having counselling can help.
 A local cancer support group can also provide support.

 You could still be dealing with your diagnosis of cancer and the side effects of treatment.
 Your whole life may have changed.
-If your cancer is advanced, you might also be worried about the possibility of death and dying.
+If your cancer is advanced, you might also worry about the possibility of death and dying.

-This can be very frightening and hard to talk about.
+It can be frightening and hard to talk about these issues.
 But it’s helpful to try and express these feelings with someone that you trust.